Vitamin deficiency in kids isn’t a good thing – especially because we all know how essential those are to help them grow properly.

 Kids not wanting to eat might be a regular occurrence in your house, but it can also be a big sign of vitamin deficiency in kids.
 Zinc definitely is one of the most common causes of your child’s lack of appetite.

-How can you tell which specific vitamin your kid isn’t getting enough?
+How can you tell which specific vitamin your kid isn’t getting enough of?

 Common signs of Vitamin B deficiency